Temple Street, Dublin: History

 A 1797 map of Dublin showing the lower section of the street laid out with the street notably narrower at this point.

 A view towards St. George's Church with the O'Reilly Theatre (left).

 The street is named for George Nugent-Temple-Grenville, 1st Marquess of Buckingham who was Lord Lieutenant of Ireland from 1782–89 around the time of the street's formal development.
 Buckingham Street, Grenville Street and Temple Lane North were also named for him around the same time.
 Prior to this point, the street appears to have been referred to as an extension of Gardiner Place.

 Prior to the street's formal laying out, only a laneway to the Old Church of St George appears on John Rocque's map of 1756.
 It had originally been constructed around 1714 by John Eccles and became a parish in 1793.

 What is now Hill Street first started appearing on maps as Temple Street in the 1790s.
 Wilson's map of Dublin of 1798 only shows the street extending as far as the present day Hardwicke Street before its extension to Dorset Street.

 St. George's Church was constructed on the street from 1802-14.

 The lower section of the street acted as a stable lane for North Great George's Street and later contained mews houses.

-From at least 1859, Victorian Turkish baths were constructed on the street at 18-19 Temple Street Lower.
+Private baths were located on the street in different locations for much of the 19th century which were established by the physician Arthur Clarke and his wife Olivia Owenson, Lady Clarke.
+On 7 February 1859, Victorian Turkish baths named the Crescent Baths opened at 18-19 Temple Street Lower in what were the former mews houses of North Great George's Street.
 A laneway leading off the street is still named Bath lane, a reference to the former baths.

 Temple Street Children's Hospital first opened on the street in 1879 at 15 Temple Street in a home donated by the Earl of Bellomont, having earlier been established on nearby Buckingham Street.